 Further discussion points made during the meeting included:

-Some department PC’s have been very inclusive of nontenure line faculty (NLF) members but not all departments and the goal is more uniformity across campus
+Some department PC’s have been very inclusive of nontenure line faculty (NLF) members but not all departments and the goal is more uniformity across campus.

-The goal is the inclusion of NLF faculty voices in matters affecting the department as a whole and other NLF members
+The goal is the inclusion of NLF faculty voices in matters affecting the department as a whole and other NLF members.

 Departments will also need to develop guidelines and policies for NLF faculty promotions given the new Professor of Instruction title series (some already have done so)